 During the second year of the program, intense career planning will be undertaken to prepare the graduates for the next step in their career.
 There will be an opportunity for high performing graduates to be offered a further three year contract, subject to business need, to support them to embed their knowledge and excel in their profession.

 Applications for the Metro Tunnel 2018 program closed on 27 August 2017 and are now being assessed.

-Graduates are invited to apply for the program based on having completed an undergraduate degree between mid-2016 and the January 2018 in the following disciplines.
+Graduates were invited to apply for the program based on having completed an undergraduate degree between mid-2016 and the January 2018 in the following disciplines.

 (University of Melbourne students operating within the Melbourne Model should read this note).

-We are seeking graduates who have completed their undergraduate degree between mid-2016 and January 2018 in Information Systems or related disciplines.
-Graduate, Information Systems position details
+We are seeking graduates who have completed their undergraduate degree between mid-2016 and January 2018 in Information Systems or related disciplines.>